JamesWWilson/JamesWWilson.github.io/_posts/2019-03-12-Parking-Violations-at-UCLA.md

 increases.
 I myself, along with many other drivers in Westwood, have been face to face with a ticket at some point or another.
-This lead me to the question: how are students getting ticketed, and are there possible ways to minimize such tickets?
+This lead me to the question: how are students getting ticketed, and are there possible ways to minimize such tickets? *

-(Note: I am taking the assumption that *a large majority* of those living in this part of Westwood are students, having lived in the area for four years.)
+ * I am making the assumption that *a large majority* of those living in this part of Westwood are students, having lived in the area for four years.

 Utilizing Los Angeles's Open Data Initiative<sup>2</sup>, started by Mayor Eric Garceti in 2013, we can collect every parking ticket handed